 The type of mesothelioma and stage of diagnosis greatly determine the treatment options available to patients.
 When curative treatment is a viable option it has the potential to significantly improve a mesothelioma prognosis.
 Lifestyle changes can also be helpful.

-In early stages, while mesothelioma is still localized within the body, doctors are often able to use a multimodal treatment approach with the goal of eradicating the cancer completely.
+In early stages, while tumors are still localized within the body, doctors are often able to use a multimodal treatment approach with the goal of eradicating the cancer completely.
 Surgery is often coupled with chemotherapy or radiation for a curative treatment plan.

-Unfortunately, as mesothelioma spreads, treatment options become less available and the prognosis worsens.
+Unfortunately, as the illness spreads, treatment options become less available and the prognosis worsens.
 Most mesothelioma patients are diagnosed at stage 3, often ruling out the possibility of resecting the entire tumor through surgery.
-By the time mesothelioma reaches stage 4, the cancer has spread throughout the body and likely reached the lymphatic system.
+By the time it reaches stage 4, tumors have spread throughout the body and likely reached the lymphatic system.
 Traditional treatment options may still be used, but they are generally used as palliative care to relieve patient pain and improve comfort.
 However, every case is different, and there are ways to improve your mesothelioma prognosis.

 Scientists like Candace Pert, Ph.D., author of Molecules of Emotions, The Science Behind Mind-Body Medicine, have legitimized the healing power hope and positive emotions can have on an ailing body.
 While a positive attitude is not a cure for cancer, it can certainly improve a patient’s emotional well-being.
 Upon receiving a cancer diagnosis, it’s important to remember that it can and has been overcome.
 Many patients have outlived their doctor-provided prognosis.